How to Build LinkedIn Prospecting Lists for Your AI Agency (The Right Way)

 The primary engagement signal on LinkedIn is content interaction.
 Prospects who like, comment on, or share posts about AI automation, operational efficiency, scaling challenges, or specific industry pain points have already self-selected as interested in relevant conversations.
 There are several ways to identify these prospects.

 Monitor the comment sections of LinkedIn posts in your target vertical that discuss problems you solve.
-Someone who comments "we have this exact problem — we're currently handling this manually and it's a nightmare" on a post about invoice automation is a warm prospect who has explicitly stated their problem publicly.
+Someone who comments "we have this exact problem — we are currently handling this manually and it is a nightmare" on a post about invoice automation is a warm prospect who has explicitly stated their problem publicly.
 Save their profile and add them to your targeted outreach list.
+Your DM can reference their comment directly: "I saw your comment on [Author]'s post about invoice automation.
+You mentioned this is a pain point — that is exactly what I help [company type] solve."

 The Ciela AI Connection: Warm Prospects Before Cold Outreach